Aikido Club, Bridgend South Wales

 Pen-Y-Bont Aikido is a welcoming and inclusive club that embraces the concept that learning must be enjoyable.
 We observe the etiquette of a traditional Japanese martial art but do so whilst acknowledging students’ individual learning needs.
 Students are encouraged to explore the concepts taught and to ask questions.

-Both Sensei Martin Williams and Sensei Bryn Powis acknowledge that learning never stops and constantly seek self improvement.
+Sensei Bryn Powis acknowledges that learning never stops and constantly seeks self-improvement.
 This is reflected in their teachings as new techniques and concepts are learned and subsequently taught.

 Pen-y-Bont Aikido supporting the South Wales Police campaign to stop domestic violence.